- GRADUATE STUDIES

 Thank you for taking the time to visit us on the web.
-Whether it's been five months or five years since you've returned to Franklin Pierce, it's never too late to come back for a visit, so make sure to check out the upcoming events on the Pierce Proud Tour.
-We're taking the next year to get out on the road and try to meet as many of you as possible.
+Whether it's been five months or five years since you've returned to Franklin Pierce, it's never too late to come back for a visit.
+If you missed us on the Pierce Proud Tour, visit the Pierce Proud Blog.

 Listed below are the latest answers to the "Students Want to Know" question form the last e-newsletter.
 Didn't get the e-newsletter?
-Email firstname.lastname@example.org to make sure that we have your email correctly stored in our database, so we can send you the monthly updates -- or give a call to our office at (603) 899-4030 to update your contact information.
+Email to make sure that we have your email correctly stored in our database, so we can send you the monthly updates -- or give a call to our office at (603) 899-4030 to update your contact information.